How to ease worry when waiting for medical test results

-New research on the effects of human activity, campaigns from charities and worldwide protests are gripping the media and bringing attention to the climate crisis.
+Campaigns from charities, worldwide protests and research into the effects of human activity are gripping the media and bringing attention to the climate crisis.
 But if it's leaving you anxious, you are not alone.

 It seems like every day there is a new study or big headline on the effects of climate change.
 Whilst increased awareness is critical to reversing and halting it, the constant coverage of the climate crisis can make us feel scared, stressed and depressed.